wp-plugins/rb-internal-links/readme.txt

 == Description ==

-An easy way to link to other posts and articles in your blog.
-As well as quickly typing in the link tag there is a tinymce wysiwyg plugin that allows you to search for posts for category.
+An easy way to link to posts and pages in your blog.
+As well as quickly typing in the link tag there is a tinymce wysiwyg plugin that allows you to search for posts by category.

+The shortcode for the plugin within the post gets converted to the current permalink for the post on the render of the page.
+If you change your link structure later on, you don't have to go back and edit the internal links for your blog!

+Using the UI you can search through your blog posts or browse by category and get the shortcode added to the post for you!

 I saw a need for this plugin and thought I'd give it a go.
 If you would like to help improve this plugin please contact me via my blog.